RBI hikes key lending rate by 50 bps to 5.4% to tame prices

-The Reserve Bank of India hiked the policy repo rate by 50 basis points to 5.4 per cent on Friday and revised its inflation forecast to 6.7% in 2022-23.
+The Reserve Bank of India (RBI) on Friday raised the benchmark lending rate by 50 basis points to 5.40 per cent to tame inflation.

+With the latest hike, the repo rate or the short-term lending rate at which banks borrow has crossed the pre-pandemic level of 5.15 per cent.

+This is the third consecutive rate hike after 40 basis points in May and 50 basis points increase in June.
+In all, the RBI has raised the benchmark rate by 1.40 per cent since May this year.

 For latest updates on RBI MPC policy meet, click here